Graph Automorphism Shuffles from Pile-Scramble Shuffles: Abstract

 \section{Abstract}

 A pile-scramble shuffle is one of the most effective shuffles in card-based cryptography.
 Indeed, many card-based protocols are constructed from pile-scramble shuffles.
 This article aims to study the power of pile-scramble shuffles.
-In particular, for any directed graph $G$, we introduce a new protocol called ``a graph shuffle protocol for $G$'', and show that it is realized by using pile-scramble shuffles only.
+In particular, for any directed graph $G$, we introduce a new protocol called ``a graph shuffle protocol for $G$'', and show that it \md{can be implemented} by using pile-scramble shuffles only.
 Our proposed protocol requires $2(n+m)$ cards, where $n$ and $m$ are the numbers of vertices and arrows of $G$, respectively.
-The number of pile-scramble shuffles is $k+1$, where $1 \leq k \leq n$ is the number of distinct degrees of vertices in $G$.
-As an application, a random cut for $n$ cards, which is also an important shuffle, can be realized by $2n$ cards and $2$ pile-scramble shuffles.
+The number of pile-scramble shuffles is $k+1$, where $1 \leq k \leq n$ is the number of distinct degrees of vertices of $G$.
+As an application, a random cut for $n$ cards, which is also an important shuffle, can be realized by \md{$3n$} cards and \md{two} pile-scramble shuffles.

 \keywords{Secure computation; Card-based cryptography; Pile-scramble shuffles; Graph automorphisms}